php-fig/fig-standards/proposed/PSR-1-basic.md

 ### 4.2.
 Properties

-This guide expressly avoids any recommendation regarding the use of `$StudlyCaps`, `$camelCase`, or `$under_score` property names.
+This guide intentionally avoids any recommendation regarding the use of `$StudlyCaps`, `$camelCase`, or `$under_score` property names.

-Whatever naming convention is used must be applied consistently within a reasonable scope.
+Whatever naming convention is used SHOULD be applied consistently within a reasonable scope.
 That scope may be vendor-level, package-level, class-level, or method-level.

 ### 4.3.
 Methods

-Declare method names in `camelCase()`.
+Method names MUST be declared in `camelCase()`.